clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-your-program-s-schedule-in-clowdr.md

 _\[Video Coming Shortly\]_

-**You can also follow these simple instructions to create an event in your schedule:**
+**You can follow these simple instructions to create an event in your schedule:**

 1. Navigate to the Schedule area of the Clowdr admin dashboard.